Doubly-Robust LLM-as-a-Judge: Externally Valid Estimation with Imperfect Personas: Experiments

 \textbf{Selection Bias.} We model \emph{rater attrition}---when raters fail to provide a rating due to failed attention checks or task abandonment---by varying the probability that each item is rated.
 In PRISM, we prompt the LLM to output both a rating and a non-response ``refusal'' flag.
 In DICES, we use rater self-assessments of task understanding to assign attrition scores (see Appendix~\ref{appendix:experiment_details}).
 We then transform attrition scores into dropout probabilities using a Beta CDF with $\alpha=3$ (increasing $\beta$ increases selection bias).
 We censor ratings according to these probabilities while retaining the ``true'' rating.
 We quantify the magnitude of selection bias via the \textit{dropout rate}, i.e., the probability that a rater fails to rate an item.
-Crucially, the dropout rates we simulate mirror those observed in practice.
+The dropout rates we simulate mirror those observed in practice.
 In DICES, 19 of 123 raters (15.4\%) were excluded due to failed attention checks, while in PRISM, 104 of 1500 raters (6.9\%) failed to provide ratings after completing the background survey.
 As we show in our results, existing methods (e.g., RePPI \citep{ji2025predictions}) exhibit severe miscoverage at these empirically observed dropout rates.
 This underscores the importance of correcting for selection bias.\looseness=-1

-\textbf{Persona Quality.} To systematically manipulate the quality of persona ratings, we perturb human ratings with controlled error.
-This error perturbation has (i) a bias parameter $\eta \in [-1, 1]$, which induces a systematic shift, and (ii) a correlation parameter $\rho \in [-1, 1]$, which parametrizes the Pearson correlation with human ratings.
-We construct the persona rating via a Cholesky-based procedure that transforms independent Gaussian noise to achieve the target correlation $\rho$: where $y_{\min},y_{\max}$ define the interval of the rating scale, and $Z$ represents independent Gaussian noise.
-To verify that our findings are robust to any artifacts of this perturbation process, we complement this error perturbation approach with persona ratings sampled from real LLMs.\looseness=-1
+\textbf{Persona Quality.} To manipulate the quality of persona ratings, we perturb human ratings with controlled error.
+This perturbation has (i) a bias parameter $\eta \in [-1, 1]$, which induces a systematic shift, and (ii) a correlation parameter $\rho \in [-1, 1]$, which parametrizes the Pearson correlation between human ratings and persona ratings (see Appendix \ref{appendix:experiment_details}).
+We verify the robustness of this perturbation approach by performing additional experiments using persona ratings sampled from real LLMs.\looseness=-1